pornin/DDer/README.md

  - The date is converted to UTC.
 Any time zone offset in the string is processed and applied.
- - In `GeneralizedTime` values, only up to three fractional digits are read (i.e. millisecons); other digits are ignored.
+ - In `GeneralizedTime` values, only up to seven fractional digits are read (i.e. 'ticks' of 100ns); other digits are ignored.
  - Year 0 is not supported (`DateTime` starts at year 1).
  - The calendar is a "proleptic Gregorian calendar", which means that the Gregorian rules, theoretically valid only from October 15th, 1589 AD onwards, are retroactively applied to previous dates.
  - Leap seconds are ignored: if the second count is 60, it is internally converted to 59.
-Not attempt is made to check if the leap second really occurred, or even _might_ have occurred at that date, as per UTC rules.
+No attempt is made to check whether the leap second really occurred, or even _might_ have occurred at that date, as per UTC rules.